Last Updated 9/22/2020

 Due to the strong and effective state-based solvency monitoring framework, the insolvency rate of surplus lines insurers has been historically equivalent to the admitted marketplace.

 Status: Issues regarding the activity and financial condition of U.S. and non-U.S. surplus lines insurers are addressed by Surplus Lines (C) Task Force whose primary mission is to monitor the surplus lines market and its operation and regulation.
 The Task Force is also charged with developing or amending relevant NAIC model laws, regulations and/or guidelines.
 The Surplus Lines (C) Working Group provides NAIC/International Insurers Department (IID) financial staff guidance and expertise relative to regulatory policy and practices with respect to individual companies and Lloyd's syndicates that are either listed on or seeking admission to the NAIC Quarterly Listing of Alien Insurers.
+During the 2020 Summer National Meeting, the Surplus Lines Task Force elected to develop a drafting group to produce a summary document that outlines significant updates needed to modernize Model #870, the Nonadmitted Insurance Model Act.

 Committees Active on This Topic